 c.
 All the kings of the earth sought the presence of Solomon to hear his wisdom, which God had put in his heart: This was another fulfillment of the promises of Deuteronomy 28: And the LORD will make you the head and not the tail; you shall be above only, and not be beneath, if you heed the commandments of the LORD your God.
 (Deuteronomy 28:13)

 d.
 The king made silver as common in Jerusalem as stones: When we think of Solomon’s great wealth, we also consider that he originally did not set his heart upon riches.
 He deliberately asked for wisdom to lead the people of God instead of riches or fame.
 God promised to also give Solomon riches and fame, and God fulfilled His promise.

 i.
 We also consider that Solomon gave an eloquent testimony to the vanity of riches as the preacher in the Book of Ecclesiastes.
 He powerfully showed that there was no ultimate satisfaction through materialism.
 We don’t have to be as rich as Solomon to learn the same lesson.

-d.
-They brought horses to Solomon from Egypt and all lands: At the end of this great description of Solomon’s wealth and splendor, we have the sound of this dark note.
-This was in direct disobedience to Deuteronomy 17:16, which said to the Kings of Israel: But he shall not multiply horses for himself, nor cause the people to return to Egypt to multiply horses, for the LORD has said to you, “You shall not return that way again.”
+e.
+They brought horses to Solomon from Egypt and from all lands: At the end of this great description of Solomon’s wealth and splendor, we have the sound of this dark note.
+This was in direct disobedience to Deuteronomy 17:16, which said to the kings of Israel: But he shall not multiply horses for himself, nor cause the people to return to Egypt to multiply horses, for the LORD has said to you, “You shall not return that way again.”

 4. (29-31) The end of Solomon’s reign.